OVERVIEW

 The rules are the same as an S Corporation, with one exception: A partner/member who has unreimbursed auto expenses as a requirement of the partnership/LLC agreement can typically claim the deduction on Schedule E of Form 1040 rather than on Schedule A.

-Note: It's generally less burdensome for a business to allow an employee (even a shareholder, partner, or member) to use his or her personal vehicle and submit an expense reimbursement request.
+Note: It's generally simpler for a business to allow an employee (even a shareholder, partner, or member) to use their personal vehicle and submit an expense reimbursement request.
 This eliminates a substantial amount of record-keeping for the employer.
-The tracking of business mileage cannot, unfortunately, be avoided or eliminated no matter what reporting choice you make.

 Buy or lease?

-The standard mileage rate can also be used for a leased vehicle.
-If you use the standard mileage rate, you cannot switch to the actual expense method in a later year.
+You can use the either the standard mileage or actual expenses method for a leased vehicle.
+However, if you use the standard mileage rate, you cannot switch to the actual expense method in a later year.